 GI Stasis tips

-- As soon as you see a difference in behaviour or droppings start using fibreplex.
+- As soon as you see a difference in behaviour, act quickly .

-- Beware excess cardboard/paper eating, this all contributes towards GI Stasis
+- Beware excess cardboard/paper eating as this can contribute towards GI Stasis

 - Dandelions, parsley and freshly picked grass help stimulate feeding